CSCfi/csc-user-guide/docs/data/moving/copy_allas_ida.md

 ### Step 2.
 Rearrange the data in the scratch

 This is an important step when copying data from Allas to IDA.
 You should only copy data that is important enough to be described as dataset in Fairdata services.
 Also it makes the rest of the procedure easier to think at this point what kind of a directory structure would be good for the datasets, and arrange the data in the Puhti directory to follow that structure.
-No that in IDA you can't have more that 5000 files in one directory.
+Note that in IDA you can't have more that 5000 files in one directory.
 If you have large amount of files to be storte you should pack them in larger  units(e.g. tar or zip archive files) or distribute them to serveral directories.

 In case you will include some files to more the one dataset, do not make duplicate files, IDA files may belong to more than one dataset.

-In our example case, the project decides that it makes sense to have two distict dataset and the data is rearranged in to two directories, experiment_a and survey_2021.
+In our example case, the project decides that it makes sense to have two distinct datasets and the data is rearranged in to two directories, experiment_a and survey_2021.

 ### Step 3.
 Upload the data to IDA and describe it